 This makes a wonderful gift for the kid who loves outdoor activities and the kid who has never spent any time in the great outdoors.
 This is also a gift the whole family can enjoy together.

 Depending on your level of comfort and experience with camping, you can sleep in a tent or look for a cabin or glamping setup.

 If you have a competitive kid on your list, consider giving them a round or two of miniature golf.
 This is a fun activity for a wide variety of ages, and it’s perfect for a friendly little competition.

 Combine it with a fun lunch or ice cream afterwards to make a day of it.

 Give Experiences To Teens

-Sometimes, teens are the hardest people to buy for because you can never seem to please them.
-To make things easier on you and increase the chances of them loving your gift, give one of these experiences.
+Sometimes, teens are the hardest people to buy for.
+It’s so hard to please them!
+To make things easier on yourself and increase the chances of them loving your gift, give one of these experiences.